HISTORY ALIVE AGAIN

 Before students begin to think on high levels, they must be highly engaged.

 History Connections and Common Core Lesson Plans

-EXUS chapters and chapter exercises link history to literature, theater, art and music in a multitude of ways outlined in the accompanying teacher guidelines and history section of the lesson plans.
+EXUS NOT ONLY ENGAGES, IT INSPIRES.
+The chapters and chapter exercises link history to literature, theater, art and music in a multitude of ways.
 For example, the Great Migration (of African Americans) is the historical backbone of The Harlem Renaissance volume.
 The African-American short stories, poetry, theater, art and music explored in the volume reflect various aspects of the Migration (see Harlem Renaissance – Black History Lessons below).
 Understanding the Great Migration is a prerequisite for a full understanding of the literature, art and music; and studying the latter deepens and broadens students’ grasp of the former.